 - Happiness score: 6.852

-Famous for its castle-filled capital of Prague (the “City of a Hundred Spires”), the Czech Republic sits between Poland to the north and Austria to the south.
-The eastern European country comes in at just over 7 on average life ladder scores, with low marks for faith in government but high ratings for democratic quality.
+Famous for its castle-filled capital of Prague (the “City of a Hundred Spires”), the Czech Republic sits between Poland and Germany to the north and Austria to the south.
+The Eastern European country comes in at just over 7 on average life ladder scores, with low marks for faith in government but high ratings for democratic quality.

 - Happiness score: 6.892

 As the United Kingdom gets happier, people in the United States are reporting decreased happiness levels for the third year in a row.
-At #19, the country is down one spot from the 2018, when it had dropped four spots from the year prior.
-A separate Gallup poll reflected a similar drop in happiness between 2016 and 2017— the biggest since the organization began tracking the numbers.
+At #19, the country is down one spot from the 2018 list, when it had dropped four spots from the year prior.
+A separate Gallup poll reflected a similar drop in happiness between 2016 and 2017—the biggest since the organization began tracking the numbers.

 - Happiness score: 6.923